 15 Are there any numerical limitations on short-term visas?
 Are visas available for employees transferring from one corporate entity in one jurisdiction to a related entity in another jurisdiction?

 Puerto Rico is subject to US federal immigration laws governing foreign workers.
-See the United States chapter for further information.

 Spouses

 16 Are spouses of authorised workers entitled to work?